Skip to content

 ---

-When the app or tool is loaded, String checks whether the required variables are set.
-If $API_KEY is missing, String reports:
+When the app is opened, String checks whether the required variables are set.
+If $API_KEY is missing, the rendered page starts with a setup hint:

-The AI then knows to ask the user for the value and set it:
+The AI then knows to ask the agent for the value and set it:

 /set $API_KEY = "sk-abc123"